Cory Catfish (also known as Corydoras, Cory Cats, and Armored Catfish) are one of the most popular species in freshwater fish-keeping.

-- Tank Size: Cories are pretty small fish.
-Technically, a single Cory Catfish should be fine in a ten gallon tank.
+- Tank Size: Cory Catfish are pretty small fish.
+Technically, a single Cory should be fine in a ten gallon tank.
 The problem is that Corydoras are not happy when kept by themselves.
-Since they are schooling fish, Cories should be kept in groups of 5 or more.
-For a school of 5 Cories, a minumim tank size of 20 gallons is recommended.
+Since they are schooling fish, Cory catfish should be kept in groups of 5 or more.
+For a school of 5 Corys, a minumim tank size of 20 gallons is recommended.

-- Water Flow: Cory Catifsh love water flow and are often found “dancing” in areas with high flow.
-That said, try to have a few spots in your tank with low water flow so your Cories can rest (rock, slate and plants are a great way to do this).
+- Water Flow: Cory Catfish love water flow and are often found “dancing” in areas with high flow.
+That said, try to have a few spots in your tank with low water flow so your Corys can rest (rock, slate and plants are a great way to do this).

-Here are some basic guidelines for water parameters when keeping Cory Cats:
+Here are some basic guidelines for water parameters when keeping these fish:

 - pH: 6.0-8.0

 - Temperature: 70-80°F